kkarikos/node-csv-parser/readme.md

 Options are:

 -   *delimiter*
     Set the field delimiter, one character only, default to comma.
+Use 'auto' if you want automatic detection, see possibleDelimiters param when using this.

+-   *possibleDelimiters*
+    Set array of characters which may be detected as delimiters.
+Defaults to [',',';','\t'].

 -   *quote*
     Set the field delimiter, one character only, default to double quotes.